 In a study, women who took vitamin C for more than 10 years had a 77 percent lower rate of cataract formation compared to women who did not take the vitamin.
 Zinc also plays an essential role in the metabolism of the retina and the visual process.2 A two-year trial involving 151 subjects showed that the group taking zinc had significantly less visual loss than the placebo group.

 In one double-blind study, 200 mg of acetyl-L-carnitine, omega-3 fatty acids (460 mg EPA and 320 mg DHA), and 20 mg of CoQ10 was shown to improve visual function and macular alterations in early-stage macular degeneration.
 This combination stopped the disease from progressing in 47 out of 48 cases.

-Foods rich in the carotenes lycopene, zeaxanthin, and lutein include bell peppers, carrots, collard greens, kale, papaya, spinach, sweet potatoes, and tomatoes.
+The foods rich in the carotenes lycopene, zeaxanthin, and lutein include the following:

 Gee Lance, your vocation should have been a Doctor with all the information you get.
 Maybe when the windmill thing drys up you could open some sort of information centre for people to try better medical procedures and save money and their health

 Smoking and obesity contribute to increased risk of MD.
 Healthier lifestyles help prevent many age related maladies.